gimler/guzzle-docs/en/tour/http.rst

     * Couldn't resolve host 'www.nonexistenthost.com'
     * Closing connection #0

-A Guzzle\Common\ExceptionCollection exception is thrown when a cURL specific error occurs while transferring multiple requests in parallel.
+A ``Guzzle\Common\ExceptionCollection`` exception is thrown when a cURL specific error occurs while transferring multiple requests in parallel.
 You can then iterate over all of the exceptions encountered during the transfer.

 Entity Bodies
 ^^^^^^^^^^^^^

 `Entity body <http://www.w3.org/Protocols/rfc2616/rfc2616-sec7.html>`_ is the term used for the body of an HTTP message.
 The entity body of requests and responses is inherently a `PHP stream <http://php.net/manual/en/book.stream.php>`_ in Guzzle.
 The body of the request can be either a string or a PHP stream which are converted into a ``Guzzle\Http\EntityBody`` object using its factory method.
 When using a string, the entity body is stored in a `temp PHP stream <http://www.php.net/manual/en/wrappers.php.php>`_.
 The use of temp PHP streams helps to protect your application from running out of memory when sending or receiving large entity bodies in your messages.
 When more than 2MB of data is stored in a temp stream, it automatically stores the data on disk rather than in memory.

-EntityBody objects provide a great deal of functionality: compression, decompression, calculate the Content-MD5, calculate the Content-Length (when the resource is repeatable), chunked reading, guessing the Content-Type, and more.
+EntityBody objects provide a great deal of functionality: compression, decompression, calculate the Content-MD5, calculate the Content-Length (when the resource is repeatable), guessing the Content-Type, and more.
 Guzzle doesn't need to load an entire entity body into a string when sending or retrieving data; entity bodies are streamed when being uploaded and downloaded.

 Here's an example of gzip compressing a text file then sending the file to a URL::